bitwiseworks/cmake-os2/Help/command/add_custom_command.rst

     :manual:`generator expressions <cmake-generator-expressions(7)>` was also
     added.

+  .. versionadded:: 3.29
+    The :ref:`Ninja Generators` will now incorporate the dependencies into its "deps log" database if the file is not listed in ``OUTPUTS`` or ``BYPRODUCTS``.

   Using ``DEPFILE`` with generators other than those listed above is an error.

   If the ``DEPFILE`` argument is relative, it should be relative to